 For example, the notion of mining a comedic moment until it’s completely exhausted and trusting that another will appear immediately thereafter.

 Embracing the notion of singularity and fully allowing one experience to have its due before moving on to the next.
 Exploring how status can be extremely fertile ground for conflict and comedy.
 Finding an answer to the question of what the hell is risk in acting work and how can we foster it at every turn?
 These are just a very few.

 IF YOU HAVE no interest in Shakespeare or his clowns, understand that this class uses those characters as a backdrop specifically to help the actor engage risk reflexively not only in these characters but at any time onstage, in front of the camera, in the voiceover booth, and in one's own self-generated material.
 In my experience, anywhere where risk, surprise, and fearlessness are prized, this work will have a place.

 SOUND INTERESTING?
 Fun?
-If so, then you're probably made of high-grade rock and roll fibers and understand some secrets of the universe.
+If so, then there's no small degree of badassery in you.
 If you answered no, chances are you're a nefarious agent of chaos.
-Which means that you should lighten up and take the class.
+Which means you should lighten up and take the class.